 - Once all the queries have been prepared, click Add-ons->Supermetrics->Refresh all to update the queries for the new user account and their data source access.

-- Verify each query has a new "query ID" value and a new "refresh with user account" value.
+- You can see that, after refreshing, there will be a new "Query ID" assigned to the cell. so please verify each query has a new "query ID" value and a new "refresh with user account" value.

 Step #4 - Transfer Triggers

 - The new user should log in with their Google account and open the Sheets file where the trigger is located.